 2. Simplii Financial

-This list wouldn’t be complete without Simplii Financial, a direct bank founded by CIBC.
+This list of online banks in Canada wouldn’t be complete without Simplii Financial, a direct bank founded by CIBC.

 Before 2017, CIBC ran a joint venture with Canadian grocery store chain Loblaws, known as PC Financial.